What is a pulmonary angiogram?

-Small sticky pads (electrodes) will be put on your chest.
-They will connect with wires
+Medical staff will put small sticky pads (electrodes) on your chest.
+They will connect

-to a machine (ECG or electrocardiogram) that records the electrical activity of your
+with wires to a machine (ECG or electrocardiogram) that records the electrical activity

-heart.
-Your heart rate, blood pressure, and breathing will be watched during the procedure.
+of your heart.
+Your heart rate, blood pressure, and breathing will be watched during

-be gently guided through the vein to the right side of the heart.
-Fluoroscopy may
+catheter through the vein to the right side of the heart.
+The radiologist may use

-Contrast dye will be injected into your IV line.
+They will inject contrast dye into your IV line.
 You may feel some effects when this

 is done.
 These effects may include a flushing sensation, a salty or metallic taste

 in the mouth, a brief headache, nausea, or vomiting.
-These effects usually last for
+These effects often last for

 a few moments.
 Tell the radiologist if you feel any trouble breathing, sweating, numbness,